emahnovets/htmx-cdk-demo/SLIDES.md

 ---

-# Why do we need HTMX?

-- **Simplicity**: HTMX allows you to create dynamic web applications without writing a single line of JavaScript.
-- **Performance**: HTMX is designed to be fast and lightweight.
-- **Flexibility**: HTMX is designed to be flexible and extensible.
-- **Compatibility**: HTMX is designed to work with all modern browsers.

----

 # How does HTMX work?

 HTMX works by adding attributes to your HTML elements that tell HTMX how to interact with the server.